 Thankfully they didn’t push the issue and I got away with “just trying” a tiny mouthful.
 To this day I can still remember that taste and texture.
 This was no hump, this was my Mount Everest.
-Lucy Martin’s description of her experiences eating brain on her Homesick and Heatstruck blog struck a chord with me.
-Especially when she says, “the texture was unnervingly creamy and soft.
-I don’t think I’ve ever used the word negatively before, but I can’t think of a better one: it was silky.
+Lucy Martin’s description of her experiences eating brain on her Homesick and Heatstruck blog struck a chord with me.”The texture was unnervingly creamy and soft” she says, adding “it was silky.
 Eerily silky.
 Like a limp, moist handshake.
 Or a shaved cat.
 Or the soft voice of a psychopath”.

 I’m not saying this experience was directly related to my support for CND, or necessarily led to my increased interest in Gorbachev’s rise to power.
 But it seems to tally with Højlund’s opinion (Højlund, 2015) that cultural taste sharing “is related to the situational as well as to the geographical, political and historical context.”